Feature flag management

 Over time, access logic spreads between flags, billing systems, and overrides.
 Maintaining this setup becomes costly and error-prone.

 This guide breaks down how feature flag management works, when feature flags are enough, and where they fail for monetization.
-It then explains why entitlements provide a cleaner way to enforce plans, limits, and usage at runtime.
+We'll also explain why entitlements provide a cleaner way to enforce plans, limits, and usage at runtime.

 TL;DR

-• Feature flag management for SaaS monetization helps control feature access at runtime, but it was built for releases and experiments, not enforcing plans, usage, and billing-aware access.
+• Feature flag management helps control feature access at runtime, but it was originally developed for releases and experiments, not enforcing plans, usage, and billing-aware access.

 • Feature flags work well for early-stage products, short-lived trials, and simple feature gating, where pricing and access rules stay stable and limited.

-• Feature flags break down as monetization grows, especially when access depends on billing state, usage tracking, plan changes, and sales-led exceptions.
+• They break down as monetization becomes more complex, especially when access depends on billing state, usage thresholds, plan changes, and sales-led exceptions.

 • Entitlements provide a cleaner model by defining what customers can access based on plans, usage, trials, credits, and contracts, all evaluated at runtime and tied to billing state.

-• Schematic uses entitlements to separate access rules from code, letting teams enforce limits, upgrades, and hybrid pricing in-product while keeping feature flags as enforcement checks, not business logic.
+• Schematic uses entitlements to separate access rules from code.
+It allows teams to enforce limits, upgrades, and hybrid pricing while keeping feature flags as enforcement checks, not business logic.

 What Is Feature Flag Management?